I call Deputy MacSharry.

 Covid is probably going to be around for many years and a loan is not going to cut it.
 We are going to have to directly finance and support businesses.
 While I will obviously not be voting against the legislation, if this is the whole picture we are going nowhere.
 It is designed to facilitate the better heeled to borrow and expand but the average Joe SME does not have a prayer of getting this kind of money.
 In order to get the Brexit loan, which is more or less what the Covid one was based on, the Strategic Banking Corporation of Ireland, SBCI, was asked to define a business plan that was visionary and reinvented the wheel, for want of a better expression.
 That is just not acceptable because before Covid all or many of these businesses were profitable and were in a position to make money.
 More importantly, they were in a position to create employment.
 We had high employment numbers and while many of us would like to see those people being paid more, they were nevertheless employed.
 I appreciate that this is part of a picture.
 However, I would much prefer if the State moved back to the ACC Bank and ICC Bank model where we had direct control, were not looking at profitability and were supporting the sectors and industries that required it.
 This is a start but it is not remotely the sort of start I would have hoped for.
 I hope we start stripping out all the bureaucracy, the handling fees and the need to make our pillar banks more profitable than they already are and get with the programme.
 We need to simplify this and ask how to get money to the people who need it fast, in order to that they can generate economic activity and create jobs.
 Please God, there might be a little bit of profitability for those people in due course, although that is not a word many businesses will be able to countenance in the year or two ahead.

 While this is not directly related to microfinance, it relates to having the financial resources to support businesses in other ways.
 The Dáil sitting here in the Convention Centre is an abject waste of taxpayers' money.
-In Leinster House, each of us has our self-incubation unit with a monitor in front of us to watch proceedings and with some will and just a pinch of imagination, we could have a fully functional Oireachtas on the campus where it was intended to be rather than needlessly wasting €25,000 a day down here.
+It is shameful given that, in Leinster House, each of us has our own self-isolation unit with a monitor in front of us to watch proceedings.
+With some will and just a pinch of imagination, we could have a fully functional Oireachtas on the campus where it was intended to be rather than needlessly wasting €25,000 a day down here.
 We have all the facilities required and if we just employed that pinch of imagination, we could all be back up on Kildare Street doing our work as people expect.

 I will raise a number of points.
 Everybody is supporting this legislation and it is vital to ensure microenterprises can continue to work, or to put in place the resources for them to continue to work in the current climate.
 However, we need to consider why we have arrived at this position.
 Due to the length of time it has taken to form a Government, legislation could not be passed during that period.
 While it may be unusual that the coronavirus and the general election clashed together to make this happen, as a body politic we have to look at how our Constitution impacts on this matter as well.
 The Constitution was written at a time when we had two and a half parties in the State.
 In 1937, it was envisaged that Fianna Fáil and Fine Gael would interchange, with one out of power and one in power and that party would go straight into government.
 The reality is that does not happen any more and that is the case right across Europe.
 It is not unique to Ireland or anywhere else.
 Time will be taken after all elections for negotiations to take place and parties to come together to form a Government.
 We have to recognise that.
 I call on the Government to look at this issue and the constitutional requirements involved.
 We will probably have to have a referendum, so that will need to be looked at.
 We do not want to have the same problem after the next general election where urgent legislation may be required but we have to wait until the formation of a Government.
 A way can be found to ensure talks on the formation of a Government can take place and that government can function in the interim period.
 That needs to be considered and I ask the Government to look at that because it is vitally important.